 Some testing sites in the state test monthly, while others administer exams intermittently throughout the year.
 Test-takers can attempt subject area tests three times with no waiting period in between, but after a third unsuccessful attempt there would be a 60-day waiting period before re-testing.
 The title of the credential awarded for passing the GED exam is the Hawaii Adult Community School Diploma.

 Passing Scores in Hawaii

-In Hawaii, testers must earn a minimum standard score of at least 150 (of 200 possible) for any single test, and a minimum of 600 for the entire four-part test.
+In Hawaii, testers must earn a minimum standard score of at least 145 on each test module, and a minimum of 580 for the entire four-part test.
 Students who score 170 or higher in an individual subject area earn GED honors.
 The Hawaii State Department of Education does not impose a time limit to successfully complete all four subject area tests.